WVUMLL/Immerse/README.md

 ## Anki Generation

-**TODO:**
-- [ ] Screenshot generated from text to show preceding and following sentence for context.

 ### Basic usage

 #### 1. If you made an environment, activate it.
 Otherwise, skip to step 2.